Dannor00/GA_PID/README.md

 # PID Controller Optimization

 ## Overview
-This project uses a genetic algorithm(GA) to optimize the parameters (Kp, Ki, Kd) of a PID controller for a third-order system.
+This project uses a Genetic Algorithm (GA) to optimize the parameters (Kp, Ki, Kd) of a PID controller for a third-order system.
 The GA optimizes the PID gains to minimize one of several cost functions related to system performance.

 ## Features
-- Implements a **real-valued GA** using the DEAP library.
+- Implements a **real-valued GA** using the **DEAP** library.
 - Optimizes **PID parameters** based on different cost functions:
   - **ITAE** (Integral of Time-weighted Absolute Error)
   - **ISE** (Integral of Squared Error)